-Installing the NuGet package
+Install the NuGet package

 When you install the NuGet package, you will need your New Relic license key.
-To retrieve it: From the New Relic section of the Windows Azure management portal, select Connection Info, and then copy the license key that appears.
+To retrieve it: From the New Relic section of the Windows Azure management portal, select Connection Info, then copy the license key that appears.

 Open your Visual Studio solution, or create a new one by selecting File > New > Project.
 For multi-project solutions, make sure you have selected the correct project (for example, a specific website project).

 If you don't already have a Windows Azure Cloud Service Project in your solution, add one by right-clicking your app in the Solution Explorer and selecting Add Windows Azure Cloud Service Project.